-The Board approved an investment of €1 million in the .IE Digital Town programme.
-The three pillars of this 4-year programme have been developed to foster digital enhancement and adoption in Ireland; helping businesses, citizens and communities to harness the benefits of the internet and to thrive online.
-The Board congratulates the winners of the inaugural .IE Digital Town awards, which were presented by Minister Damien English T.D at a virtual awards ceremony in June 2021.
+The three pillars of this four-year .IE Digital Town programme have been developed to foster digital enhancement and adoption in Ireland; helping businesses, citizens and communities to harness the benefits of the Internet and to thrive online.
+The Board congratulates the winners of the .IE Digital Town Awards 2022 on their inspiring projects.

-I would like to acknowledge the continued dedication and diligence of our Policy Advisory Committee (PAC) which was established in 2015 to advise the Board on policy matters.
-Representative of a broad range of stakeholders, the PAC continued in 2021 to play an important role in assisting us to develop our policies in line with the changing internet cybersecurity environment, while also assisting the Board in balancing the rights, responsibilities and obligations of all parties.
+I would like to acknowledge the continued dedication and diligence of our Policy Advisory Committee (PAC) which was established eight years ago to advise the Board on policy matters.
+Representative of a broad range of stakeholders, the PAC continued in 2022 to play an important role in assisting us to develop our policies in line with the changing Internet cybersecurity environment.
+Balancing the rights, responsibilities and obligations of Internet multi-stakeholders is important to us.
 On behalf of the Board, I would like to thank the members for their contribution to the ongoing policy development process at the registry.

-On behalf of the Board, I would like to thank our Chief Executive, the executive team and all our staff for their continued dedication and commitment in 2021.
-In particular, the Board appreciates the team's commitment to building the .IE brand and to maintaining a resilient technical infrastructure, particularly given the challenging circumstances during the two years of pandemic-related restrictions.
+I would like to thank our Chief Executive, the executive team and all our staff for their continued dedication and commitment in 2022.
+In particular, the Board appreciates the team's commitment to building the .IE brand and to maintaining a resilient technical infrastructure, particularly given the challenging circumstances during the two years to January 2022, when pandemic-related restrictions were finally lifted.

 To deliver on our ambitious plans set out in the Strategy 2024, it is vital that we continue to attract, nurture and retain talent.
-There is intense competition for talent in the digital economy, but .IE is viewed as a trustworthy organisation with a purpose and values which are attractive for highly motivated individuals who want to make a positive contribution to the internet community.
-We were pleased to achieve the KeepWell accreditation in 2021 and join the Top 100 ranked companies Leading in Wellbeing.
+There is intense competition for talent in the digital economy, but .IE is viewed as a trustworthy organisation with a purpose and values which are attractive for highly motivated individuals who want to make a positive contribution to the Internet community.
+We are pleased to have achieved the KeepWell accreditation and join the Top 100 ranked companies Leading in Wellbeing.